 Click on the name of the widget to add it to your current layout.
 Adding a widget adds it to the bottom of the current layout.
 You may have to scroll to the bottom to see the newly added widget.
 If a widget requires information before it can be added to a layout, for example a particular site or sensor, then you will be prompted to enter or select the information.

 Most widgets can be resized to fit alongside other widgets within a layout, grab any of the edges to reposition and resize the widget to fit along side other tiles and build your dashboard.

 Cloning a Widget

 Widgets on a layout can be easily cloned for adjusting and copying.
 This can be helpful if you have a long layout and are scrolled to the bottom or middle and want to add one in place, or edit and adjust a widget to include data about a different sensor.

 Resource and Access Control for Widgets

-For widgets that contain multiple sensors, a user only gets to see the widgets that they have permissions to see and, in turn, they only see sites that have sensors that have permissions to see.
+For widgets that contain multiple sensors, a user only gets to see the sensors that they have access to see and, in turn, they only see sites that have sensors that can be seen.
 This can be very helpful when creating and leveraging teams and Role-based Access Control within CloudReady.

-The CloudReady Map widget is perfect for visualizing the performance, uptime and availability of all of the SaaS services that are being monitored from the different sites and branch offices that you’ve deployed to.
+The CloudReady Map widget is perfect for visualizing the health of all of the SaaS services that are being monitored from the different sites and branch offices that you’ve deployed to.
 Map widgets are added automatically to the default dashboard when you start deploying.
 CloudReady automatically determines the geographic location of a site but you can also enter the address for a site if you want the site to be located differently on the map.